The HMS Association Treasure Wreck, Scilly Isles

 More than 2,000 coins and other artefacts recovered from

-the wreck site were auctioned by Sotheby's in July 1969.
+the wreck site were auctioned by Sotheby's on July 14th 1969.